CDRT/docs/bios/settings/thinkpad/abspersistencemodule.md

 The Absolute Persistence module is an optional monitoring service from Absolute Software.

-One of 3 possible states:
+One of 3 Possible options:

 1.	**Enabled** – Default.
 2. Disabled